robshape/union-minui/README.md

 - Adjust overclocking
 - Update Installation instructions for microSD cards of all sizes
 - Automate installation and update
+- Update visible MinUI strings and boot logo (show that it is the FinUI fork)
 - Release using GitHub Actions

 ## Disclaimer